 Simply stated, the cause of all this is quite human.
-The pressure on management to deliver short term results is enormous.
-In my view, it is easier for management to attempt to deliver short term results based on somewhat unrealistic expectations than it is to explain a complex long term game plan that may involve peaks and valleys.
+The pressure on management to deliver short-term results is enormous and in my view, it is easier for management to attempt to deliver short-term results based on somewhat unrealistic expectations than it is to explain a complex long-term game plan that may involve peaks and valleys.

-There are several reasons why management is under so much pressure to deliver short term results:
+There are several reasons why management is under so much pressure to deliver short-term results:

-- 1. Many financial analysts tend to be very focused on quarterly results.
-Management does not look forward to explaining under performance on the quarterly analyst calls.
+1. Many financial analysts tend to be very focused on quarterly results.
+Management is not looking forward to explaining underperformance on the quarterly analyst calls.
 Among the analysts, many of them represent firms whose general focus is on customers who trade as opposed to those who buy and hold.
-The retail securities market, mutual funds, hedge funds and the short term performance focus in the pension investment area are all elements contributing to the focus on short term results.
-There is nothing wrong with the way analysts do their job; it is only that their role and the customers they represent need to be kept in mind by company management. - 2.
-The market has come to expect management to 'smooth out' what is happening in the economy.
-As an example, in the financial sector, results are expected to fluctuate, depending on the economy but more importantly, depending on what is happening in the financial markets.
-Yet, there is some expectation that management will continue to produce steadily increasing results, despite the fact that informed shareholders would expect some fluctuation in the results.
+The retail securities market, mutual funds, hedge funds and the short-term performance focus in the pension investment area are all elements contributing to the focus on short-term results.
+There is nothing wrong with the way analysts do their job; it is only that their role and the customers they represent need to be kept in mind by company management.